 <dataMarkings>

-<community name=”apwg” version=”1.0”><tag>3</tag></community>
+<community name=”apwg” version=”1.0”><tag>3 - Friends</tag></community>

 </dataMarkings>

-would convey to a recipient that the data should be controlled and further shared as a level ‘3’ in the apwg community.
+would convey to a recipient that the data should be controlled and further shared as a level ‘3 - Friends’ in the apwg community.
 Now, although the ‘3’ is the authoritative marker and is intended to help the automation systems, it may not have apparent meaning to a human so the <tag> could also be a defined data marking label like ‘no sharing outside group’ or ‘sharing with public allowed’.
 The <tag> structure doesn’t need to know this detail.
-Additionally, there are some paranoid communities where the community name may be sensitive so the structure also allows any text to be used -- e.g., community names generated by a hash or encryption or even randomness.
+Additionally, there are some paranoid communities where the community name may be sensitive so the structure also allows any text to be used -- e.g., community names generated by a hash or encryption or even random values.

 The community string also carries a version identifier so communities can change, add, or remove markings without having to pick a different community name.
 The hope is that the version attribute will reduce the number of ‘apwg’, ‘apwg-1’, ‘apwg-2’ … ‘apwg-1367’ distinct community identifiers necessary in the future as the markings evolve

 Some thought has been given to defining two other attributes – ‘until’ and ’after’ – to deal with embargoed data.
 For example, data may be ‘no sharing allowed’ until a point that an investigation is completed, then that data set becomes ‘share with trusted groups’.
 Although the XML additions are straightforward, it has not been made part of the <dataMarkings> class until development of an acceptable CONOPS and use case is complete.
+In real operations it may be easier to re-share the embargoed data with a new mark at the embargo expiration than to have to support complex caveat logic.

 Hierarchical versus distinct markings

-The <dataMarkings> structure also needs to support both hierarchical and distinct marking schemes.
-Some schemes have a plan where a ‘0’ (for example) means ‘no sharing’, while a ‘9’ means ‘sharing only to members’ and a ‘6’ may mean ‘sharing allowed with good guys’ and a ‘4’ means ‘sharing is allowed with the public’.
-A <community><tag> value of a ‘5’ would convey sharing with members (a ‘9’) and the ‘good-guys’ (a ‘6’) is alright, but not the ‘public’ (Since ‘public’ is a ‘4’ and is “below” a ‘5’).

-Other data marking plans have distinct values.
-Using the example numbers above, a <community><tag>5</tag><tag>6</tag> would convey sharing to members and the good guys.
+The <dataMarkings> structure only supports hierarchical marking schemes.
+There is no means to generate an “only trusted insiders” mark as it seems illogical.
+The only case where this seems to make sense is to mark data as “only the infected system owner” if you are sharing the data with someone who has contact information for the infectee.
+The <dataMarkings> structure may be simplified if such a tag is really implemented as a caveat, which is our current plan.

-Carrying Markings into IODEF Documents
+Carrying Markings into XML Documents

 Another attribute of the community element is the ‘alias’ attribute.
-In IODEF and other formats, the generator of a report may mark specific parts of the report with more restrictive markings.
+In IODEF and other XML formats, the generator of a report may mark specific parts of the report with more restrictive markings.
 For example, a spam report may mark the whole report with a ‘public’ mark but mark the <History> element with a ‘good guys only’ as the history may include active investigative data.

 The alias attribute allows the report originator to designate a short-hand marking for use later in the document.
 A more complex example is: